“Take care of your body. It’s the only place you have to live.” - Jim Rohn

-Keep love flowing from the center of your heart by staying connected to all parts of yourself, staying connected to others, the world, and your unique purpose.
+Keep love flowing from the center of your heart by staying connected to all parts of yourself, staying connected to others, nature, and your unique purpose.

 It takes courage to heed the callings and express the writing on the walls of your heart, but when you do you feel it like a river of joy flowing through you.

 When the heart is full of joy and gratitude life becomes a sweet adventure.